Knight Hall 248, (307) 766-6681

 Study abroad and student international exchange opportunities are available through the International Programs Office, located on the first floor of the Cheney International Center.
 UW students with a minimum 2.75 GPA are eligible to apply to participate in a wide variety of for-credit programs of study outside the U.S. Some work and internship options may be available.
 The exchange/study abroad staff works with students individually to tailor the program of study to their specific needs.
 Considerations are made for cost, financial aid opportunities, transfer of credit, safety and health, time-to-graduation, country or region desired, and optional foreign language requirements.

 In addition to perfecting foreign language skills (in non-English-speaking countries) and learning about another culture in depth, international education makes for a life-changing experience.
 It alters perspectives by developing flexibility and critical thinking.
 International education also engenders a sense of what it is to be an American, what it is to be a citizen of the world, and who we are individually.
 Study abroad and exchange can help clarify life and professional goals, and often develops greater direction, focus, and motivation for the remaining years of university life, and beyond.

-Through a combination of foreign partner universities, study abroad consortia, and cooperating U.S. universities, UW provides study abroad opportunities at hundreds of locations across the globe.
+Through a combination of faculty-led international classes, foreign partner universities, study abroad consortia, and cooperating U.S. universities, UW provides study abroad opportunities at hundreds of locations across the globe.
 Exchange opportunities also exist - they represent programs where students at partner institutions pay their home university tuition and fees, then simply exchange places.
 As another path to an international experience, self-designed programs of study with non-partner entities can be arranged as well.

 Myth 1: I can't afford to study abroad.